bitfoundation/bitplatform/docs/design-backgrounds/server-sent-events-or-web-sockets.md

 3- When you create http compression policy, it won't be applied to your Web Sockets.

 While we're developing [Bit Framework](https://github.com/bit-foundation/bit-framework/), we add every best practice we know in its "default" configuration.
 As Bit Framework supports HTTP 2.0, you'll use only one connection from client to server that works with your favorite modern http client, and at server side you've web api that you already know.
 To push from server to client you'll use [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) instead of web sockets by default.
-Server Sent Events (SSE) is a HTTP thing, it supports http CORS policies, respects http compression policies and uses less resources.By Using Bit Framework's architecture you can provide services to more users with the same hardware and budget.
+Server Sent Events (SSE) is a HTTP thing, it supports http CORS policies, respects http compression policies and uses less resources.
+By Using Bit Framework's architecture you can provide services to more users with the same hardware and budget.

 If you're not using Bit, you can use SSE on you're own.
 For example, in Signalr, start hub by follwoing code in client side: